Ethan27108/HrSystem/README.md

 ### Edit Function

-The Edit function works similarly to the Add function.
-However, it automatically displays the existing information for the selected employee, based on the employee number.
+The Edit function works similarly to the Add function, however, it automatically displays the existing information for the selected employee, based on the employee number.
 You can then modify and save the data.

 ### Delete Function